The United States Peace Corps Togo is seeking individuals for the below listed temporary training positions for the Programming and Training Unit.

 STATUS: Full Time (40 hours per week)

-Under the supervision of the DPT, the Program Manager (PM) is responsible for the planning, development, implementation, and administration of Peace Corps/Togo’s agriculture project.
-The PM represents Peace Corps/Togo with governmental and non-governmental officials when facilitating meetings in the interest of the program.
-PM primary responsibilities include developing and implementing a project-specific site management strategy that is aligned with national and regional priorities and Peace Corps/Togo’s Logical Project Framework goals and activities; identifying Volunteer sites/work zones in coordination with key staff to ensure quality placement and meaningful work; conducting site visits to Volunteers; organizing meetings; working with training staff to design and deliver training to Volunteers and Host Country Nationals who support Volunteers, and reviewing Volunteer reports.
-The PM serves as a member of the Programming and Training (P&T) team and supports Volunteers and Response Volunteers.
-The PM must be willing to travel extensively in the field in order to fulfill responsibilities.
+Under the supervision of the Program Manager (PM) for Education, the Regional Coordinator/Program Assistant (RC/PA) is responsible for assisting the PM in the planning, development, implementation, and administration of Peace Corps/Togo’s Education project.
+The RC/PA represents Peace Corps/Togo with governmental and non-governmental officials when facilitating meetings in the interest of the program.
+RC/PA primary responsibilities include assisting in developing and implementing Post’s site management strategy that is aligned with national and regional priorities and Peace Corps/Togo’s Logical Project Framework goals, objectives, and activities; identifying Volunteer sites/work zones in coordination with key staff to ensure quality placement and meaningful work; conducting site visits to Volunteers; organizing meetings; working with training staff to design and deliver training to Trainees, Volunteers, and Host Country Nationals who support Volunteers; and reviewing Volunteer reports.
+The RC/PA serves as a member of the Programming and Training (P&T) team and supports Volunteers and Response Volunteers.
+The RC/PA must be willing to travel extensively in the field in order to fulfill responsibilities.

-The duties of the Program Manager include but are not limited to:
+The duties of the Regional Coordinator/Program Assistant include but are not limited to:

 Site and Volunteer Management 55%

-Note: The nature of Volunteer support requires unusual work patterns including: extensive travel (approximately 40% of time away from the Peace Corps office in Lomé usually to Volunteer sites, PST sites, and the Pagala Training Center); the need to be accessible 24 hours a day and 7 days a week to respond to Volunteer emergencies; emergency trips to the field; counseling Volunteers on work and personal issues.
+Note: The nature of Volunteer support requires unusual work patterns including: extensive travel (approximately 80% of time away from the Peace Corps office in Lomé or Volunteer workstation serving as the RC/PA base of operations usually to Volunteer sites or potential sites, PST sites, and the Pagala Training Center); the need to be accessible 24 hours a day and 7 days a week to respond to Volunteer emergencies; emergency trips to the field; counseling Volunteers on work and personal issues.

-- Site identification and preparation - In coordination with Program and Training staff and other Senior Staff members, develops project-specific site identification and preparation strategy that is aligned with Peace Corps and partner priorities and supports post’s Volunteer placement model.
+- Site identification and preparation - In coordination with Program and Training staff, assists in developing a Post-wide site identification and preparation strategy that is aligned with Peace Corps and partner priorities and supports Post’s Volunteer placement model.
 Identifies appropriate interventions for Peace Corps Volunteer (PCV) / Peace Corps Volunteer Leader (PCVL) support in site identification and preparation processes.

-- Site matching and assignment - In coordination with other staff, assigns Volunteers to sites after ensuring that sites meet established Peace Corps criteria.
+- Site matching and assignment - In coordination with other staff, provides input to recommendations for Volunteer site assignments after ensuring that sites meet established Peace Corps criteria.

-- Site monitoring and assessment - In coordination with Regional Coordinators (RCs) and other members of Senior Staff, conducts periodic site visits as required.
+- Site monitoring and assessment - In coordination with Program and Training staff, conducts periodic site visits as required.
 Completes all required site visit documentation as outlined by Peace Corps/Togo Site Management and Monitoring Standards.

-- Site history file maintenance - Ensures site management files (electronic and hard copy) are developed and maintained according to PC/Headquarters Manual Section 270 requirements and post-specific policies.
+- Site history file maintenance - Ensures site management files (electronic and hard copy) are maintained according to PC/Headquarters Manual Section 270 requirements and post-specific policies.

-- Coaching - Reviews, monitors, and evaluates Volunteer progress to identify strengths, weaknesses or deficiencies and provides necessary professional and personal guidance, motivation, and encouragement to Volunteers.
+- Coaching – Assists in review, monitoring, and evaluation of Volunteer progress to identify strengths, weaknesses or deficiencies and provides necessary professional and personal guidance, motivation, and encouragement to Volunteers.

-- Performance management - Assess Volunteer performance through the Volunteer Reporting Form (VRF), site visits, and consultations with technical and cultural counterparts at the community, regional and national level.
-Inquire about personal and work related problems or limitations, and provide advice and consultation as necessary.
+- Performance management – Assists in Volunteer performance assessment through the Volunteer Reporting Form (VRF), site visits, and consultations with technical and cultural counterparts at the community, regional and national levels.
+Inquires about personal and work related problems or limitations, and provides advice and consultation as necessary.
 Ensures Volunteer adherence to Peace Corps policies and standards of conduct.
-Documents cases of inappropriate behavior and briefs the DPT and CD in a timely fashion.
-When appropriate, takes steps to overcome any identified deficiencies or obstacles, including disciplinary actions when necessary.
+Documents cases of inappropriate behavior and briefs the appropriate PM and the DPT in a timely fashion.
+When appropriate, assists with steps to overcome any identified deficiencies or obstacles, including disciplinary actions when necessary.

 Project Definition, Development, and Management 20%

-- Project design/review - In collaboration with post staff and Headquarters technical specialists, takes the lead in reviewing, redesigning, and writing a project framework for the agricultural sector consistent with Togolese priorities and Peace Corps capacities.
+- Project design/review - In collaboration with Post staff and Headquarters technical specialists, assists in reviewing, redesigning, and writing a project framework for the education sector consistent with Togolese priorities and Peace Corps capacities.
 The project must meet PC programming criteria and must be developed in conjunction with Government of Togo officials, PC staff and Volunteers, and community participants.

-- Project monitoring and evaluation - Monitors trends in sector technical areas such as Ministry changes and initiatives as well as initiatives by other development entities working within the sector and advises the DPT on potential modification of project initiatives and directions.
-In coordination with Monitoring, Reporting and Evaluation (MES) Specialist, monitors progress towards project goals and objectives by ensuring collection of quality data by Volunteers.
-Analyses data and recommends project modifications based on data.
+- Project monitoring and evaluation - Assists in monitoring trends in sector technical areas such as Ministry changes and initiatives as well as initiatives by other development entities working within the sector and provides recommendations to the PM on potential modification of project initiatives and directions.
+In coordination with Monitoring, Reporting and Evaluation Specialist (MES) and PM, monitors progress towards project goals and objectives by ensuring collection of quality data by Volunteers.
+Analyses data and recommends project modifications to the PM based on data.

 - Trainee assessment - Participates in the Trainee Assessment process and shares feedback regarding the readiness of each Trainee to perform in his/her proposed Volunteer assignment.

-- Instructional design - As a technical expert and program specialist, assists training staff in developing pre-service and in-service training curriculum and materials according to sector needs and objectives.
+- Instructional design - As a technical expert and program assistant, assists training staff in developing pre-service and in-service training curriculum and materials according to sector needs and objectives.